Why It Works

 One thing you'll quickly notice about Sichuan cuisine beyond the spicy stuff, is their love of fresh, crunchy pickles.
 No meal is complete without a dish of cold, vinegary vegetables, whether it's turnip, cabbage, peanuts, or cucumbers.
 Think of them as a palate cleanser between bites of the heavier stuff.
 Sichuan-style smashed cucumbers are the simplest example of one of these dishes, and coincidentally my favorite one.

-- 1 whole English cucumber, washed, peeled in any especially thick areas (see note)
+1 whole English cucumber, washed, peeled in any especially thick areas (see notes)

 Place the washed cucumber on a firm, flat, clean surface.
 Whack it firmly but gently with the flat side of a heavy cleaver or the bottom an 8-inch skillet.
 Repeat all down its length until it is completely smashed.
 Chop the cucumber crosswise into 1-inch pieces and transfer to a colander set in a bowl.
 Toss with salt and refrigerate for 10 minutes.
 Discard the extracted liquid and transfer the cucumbers to the bowl.